tracim/tracim/backend/doc/user_custom_properties.md

 This property is mandatory for properties to appear in the Tracim user interface.

-The frontend have two forms to display in the public profile page: Information and Personal data.
+The Tracim user interface has two forms where user properties can be displayed in the public profile page: `Information` and `Personal data`.
-The data from the both forms come from the single json schema in backend.
-The frontend then have to split the schema for each form.
-To do so, the ui schema has a property to specify on which form, a given property belong to:

-    tracim:display_group

-The frontend currently expects two possible values:
-- `public_profile_first` to display in the Information box
+Each user property can be assigned to one or the other form using the special key `tracim:display_group` in the UI schema file.

-- `public_profile_second` to display in the Personal data box
+To display a property in the `Information` column, use `"tracim:display_group": "public_profile_first"`.

+To display a property in the `Personal data` column, use `"tracim:display_group": "public_profile_second"`.

 See [ui schema](../examples/user_custom_properties/organization/ui.json) for an example.